 Monique from Kim Possible.
 Also, Wade, who runs Kim's website for her and Ron.

-Daria subverts this a bit too.
+With Daria you get the impression they've thought it through a bit more.
 Although Daria gets along better with the two major black kids, Jodie and Mack, than almost anyone else besides Jane, they are much more mainstream than the lead characters, although they envy Daria and Jane's iconoclastic manner.

 Terry McGinnis' friend, Max, in Batman Beyond, one of the few besides him and Old Man Wayne who know his secret identity.
 Before her introduction, Jared Tate might count, as he was Terry's only male friend.